 Musim Mas conducts regular and comprehensive biodiversity surveys in and around our concession area.
 These surveys customarily include desktop reviews of the availability of Flora and Fauna , sampling collections during field visits, and interviews with local communities to assist us in maintaining inventories of plant and animal species and their critical habitats.

 Our HCV management plans for existing plantations are reviewed and updated annually.
 These include action plans for the protection and survival of RTE species and species protected by law, and for the prevention of hunting within and outside our concession areas.
+Musim Mas is committed to no hunting, or only sustainable hunting of by local communities for subsistence purposes.
 The hunting of RTE species, and species protected by law, is prohibited in all of our concessions, and we do not operate within nationally designated protected areas.

 Musim Mas maintains an inventory of the Fauna identified in our areas of operation that fall under the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.